ga4gh/vrs/docs/source/terms_and_model.rst

 * Sequences MAY be empty (zero-length) strings.
 Empty sequences are used as the replacement Sequence for deletion Alleles.
 * Sequences MUST consist of only uppercase IUPAC abbreviations, including ambiguity codes.
-* A Sequence provides a stable coordinate system by which an :ref:`Allele` may be located and interpreted.
+* A Sequence provides a stable coordinate system by which an :ref:`Allele` MAY be located and interpreted.
-* A Sequence may have several roles.
+* A Sequence MAY have several roles.
 A “reference sequence” is any Sequence used to define an :ref:`Allele`.
 A Sequence that replaces another Sequence is called a “replacement sequence”.
 * In some contexts outside the VR specification, “reference sequence” may refer